-Latest Capability Description Location of Level of Responsi Changes Since Future Adoption Assessment: Related to hazard Capability Effective Last Haz Mit Improvements to or Planning and mitigation planning Entire -ness Plan (2012) Plans Version Regulatory and coordination Town or Date Resources Selected Areas LAND USE PLANNING ORD DINANCES AND REGULATIO NS 2010 PB Floodplain Ordinance was updated in Floodplain High Planning Planning Board Continue to update Ordinance to March 2010 to FEMA areas - Board/ continued to use as FEMA requires.
-Regulate requirements of April 19, Merrimack Code these regulations Development in the 2010 maps and revisions. & Contronoolu Enforce for relevant Floodplains Contoocook developments.
-Prior to PB Industrial The industrial zone Industrial Medium Planning Planning Board Review with ZBA for 2000 Zone intends to accommodate areas along Board/ continued to use consideration of land a variety of business, US 3/US 4 Code these regulations use application, best warehouse, and light Enforce for relevant land management. industrial uses.
-Residential uses are developments. generally prohibited.
-Prior to PBWP The procedures prevent PBWP Area High PBWP The procedures Improved 2000 Ordinance are reviewed and updated regularly. infrastructure may be contingent on partnership with the Procedures in septage to ensure it is not Place Against contaminated with Contaminatio gasoline.
-Must obtain a Town. n DES permit renewed every 5 years.
+Latest Capability Description Location of Level of Responsi Changes Since Future Adoption Assessment: Related to hazard Capability Effective Last Haz Mit Improvements to or Planning and mitigation planning Entire -ness Plan (2012) Plans Version Regulatory and coordination Town or , Date Resources Selected Butt neese an ees Areas 2009 FD NFPA 1 Fire Section 1:12, and Table Select High Fire Dept Continued to issue Would like to see the Codes 1.12.7a specifically Structures - permits State adopt the Permitting outline instances when current version permits are required - - DINANCES AND REGULATIO 2010 PB Floodplain Ordinance was updated in High Planning Planning Board Continue to update Ordinance to March 2010 to FEMA areas - Board/ Code continued to use as FEMA requires.
+Regulate Development requirements of April 19, 2010 maps and revisions.
+Merrimack & Enforce these regulations for relevant in the 2010 maps and revisions. a Contoocook LINUICE developments.
+Floodplains CONTOOCOOK developments.
+Prior to PB Industrial The industrial zone Industrial Medium Planning Planning Board Review with ZBA for 2000 Zone intends to accommodate areas along calalli Board/ continued to use consideration of land a variety of business, US 3/US 4 Code these regulations use application, best warehouse, and light Enforce for relevant land management. industrial uses. developments. Ū Residential uses are generally prohibited.
+Prior to PBWP The procedures prevent PBWP Area High PBWP The procedures Improved 2000 Ordinance spillage.
+Must test are reviewed and infrastructure may Procedures in septage to ensure it is not updated regularly. be contingent on Place Against contaminated with partnership with the Contaminatio n gasoline.
+Must obtain a DES permit renewed Town. " every 5 years.
 Engineer on staff, created procedures.
-2017 PB Shoreland Cites the Shoreland Shorelands Moderate Regular updates The Planning Board Ordinance Water Quality Protection and Great Board and revisions from Act 483-B Ponds the NH legislature. adhere to State 2013 PB Road PB updated documents Entire Town High Planning Adopted standards.
-The Planning Board 2015 Design and recently.
-Engineer Little rowin ingn Board 4/10/2013 will regularly review Construction contracted for application 200.0 4/10/2013 these standards and Standards to follow the standards make changes as (Subdivision appropriate. /Site Plan 2011 Regulations) PB Engineer contracted for Entire Town High Planning Planning Board The Planning Board Stormwater application to follow the Board will regularly review Construction standards - these standards and and for relevant make changes as Maintenance developments. appropriate.
-Standards (Subdivision /Site Plan Regulations) • 1
+2017 PB Shoreland Cites the Shoreland Shorelands Moderate Planning Regular updates The Planning Board Ordinance Water Quality Protection and Great Board will continue to Act 483-B Ponds the NH legislature. adhere to State standards.
+2013 PB Road PB updated documents Entire Town High Planning Adopted The Planning Board Design and recently.
+Engineer Board 4/10/2013 will regularly review Construction contracted for application these standards and Standards (Subdivision to follow the standards make changes as /Site Plan appropriate.
+Regulations) 2011 PB Engineer contracted for Entire Town High Planning Planning Board The Planning Board 2011 Stormwater application to follow the Board continued to use will regularly review Construction standards these regulations these standards and and for relevant make changes as Maintenance developments. appropriate.
+Standards (Subdivision /Site Plan Regulations)